Quantcast

 As my ovaries and my tolerance depreciate by the minute, it leaves me to wonder if I've been too picky in my dating life, or if I swiped left on Mr. Right a long time ago.
 Pressure bursts pipes, and sometimes the fear of my biological clock can trigger me to make some pretty irrational decisions.
 According to Sherri Shepherd, she knows the FOMO struggle and experienced it first-hand in her previous marriage.

-After divorcing her first husband, Sherri was fighting for custody of her son when she introduced to a stranger, by mutual friend Niecy Nash, who would one day become her husband.
-Although her ex had a salacious reputation among her inner circle, you know what they say, love is blind, and their advice fell upon deaf ears.
+After divorcing her first husband, Sherri was fighting for custody of her son when she was introduced to a stranger, by mutual friend Niecy Nash, who would one day become her husband.
+Although her ex had a salacious reputation among her inner circle, you know what they say, love is blind, and their advice fell on deaf ears.
 Sherri told D.L.
 Huguley:

 "Everybody said that.
 Steve Harvey said it, Barbara Walters said it, Whoopi [Goldberg] wouldn't come to my wedding.
 Everybody tried to tell me.
 The only person who showed up was Kym Whitley because she got a free iPad and she was my bridesmaid.
 We gave away free iPads [laughs]."